with Avery Thatcher and Tony Lugo

 To know that even if more shit comes down the tube, I can trust myself to figure it out.

-Sometimes that’s the win, is to be able to keep the anxiety attack at bay until it’s safe.
+Like sometimes that’s the win is to be able to keep the anxiety attack at bay until it’s safe.

 Yeah.

-I provinciate in the car for a little bit, feel like I’m gonna die.
+I preventilate in the car for a little bit, feel like I’m going to die.

-And then I come back to life and everything’s time.
+And then I come back to life and everything’s fine.

 When I got out of the military, I started to pursue acting.